 Sara loves Coca-cola.
 It’s her favorite drink.
 She drinks a lot of it.
 Is Pepsi OK?
 No.

 In the car, Sara forces her children to listen to NPR instead of Ariana Grande, for some reason.
 “Earbuds going in,” says twelve year old Magali.

 Sara’s older sister said that when the flowers next door got ripe they turned into bees.
 Sara always walked around the hedge instead of through it.

 Sara tries to make all animals look at her.
 Especially little furry ones.
 She just wants to pick you up and rub you on her face!
 You’ll like it!
 But they probably wouldn’t.

 You can take some time just for yourself to feel beautiful.
-A boudoir session with Felix and Sara gives you that and the images and album we create let you remember how amazing you are right now.
+A boudoir photo session with Felix and Sara gives you that and the images and album we create let you remember how amazing you are right now.
 It makes a great gift for you or that someone who already sees that in you.
 We provide a comfortable and fun atmosphere that allows you to feel relaxed and natural in front of the camera.
-Boudoir sessions are $295 and include a one hour shoot, a one hour private viewing session, one 8×10 print of your favorite image, and one digital file of that same image.
-Our awesome albums are $895 and we also have collections that include all the images we show you.
+Boudoir sessions are $325 and include a one hour shoot and a one hour private viewing session.
+Our awesome albums are $985 and we also have collections that include all the images we show you.